 Ages and Stages of Life

 Everyone has different sleep habits and routines.
 It depends on your lifestyle, life stage, personality, and overall physical and mental health.
 For example, a busy and socially active teenaged university student may have many late nights going out with friends or studying, causing her to need to sleep in later in the day.
 Another example is a middle-aged full-time employee who works Monday-Friday, 9:00 am – 5:00 pm.
 The sleep habits of this mature person are most likely very different from the younger student.
 An anxious person may also have problems falling asleep.

 Ages and stages cause us to have changing sleep needs during our lifetime.
 When we are very young, as babies, we need a lot more sleep than when we are adults.
-Older adults need about 7-8 hours sleep a night.
+Older adults need about 7-8 hours of sleep a night.

 Problems occur when we have trouble getting the required sleep to “recharge” our batteries.
 The occasional restless night usually isn’t that much of a concern.
 We can usually catch up the next night.
 Chronic, long-term issues with either falling asleep or staying asleep can cause other problems in our lives.
 Sleep deprivation can cause us to be disorientated, agitated or less able to handle the stressors in our lives.
 Insomnia is often a serious health condition that requires intervention.
-Research tells us that women over the age of 60 are at higher risk for having insomnia.
+Research tells us that women over the age of 60 are at higher risk of having insomnia.

 For those of us women who are menopausal, we have other issues to contend with such as hot flashes and night sweats.
 Hormone changes can cause sleep disturbances, and a visit to a health care professional is highly recommended.